junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 <br>

-Castiel isn't the only angel who notices the giant letters near the prophets' bodies are too big that they must be for the angels.

-Metatron sees them on the newspaper, and realizes the same thing -- Thanks to Carver Edlund, or, according to *The Monster at the End of This Book*, he should probably call him Chuck, too.
-So thanks to Chuck, and the very thorough details in the books, Metatron now not only knows who has what power, and where the sources are, and how to find them.
-For one, he knows perfectly well where Crowley hides his tablets, and that he's only half a step away from getting both altogether.

-Metatron vaguely remembers God has mentioned to him once, long time ago, that once the Words are done, the tablets would serve as a container of the Words' power.
+the tablets would serve as a container of the Words' power.
 Just like Yin and Yang, Heaven and Hell, light and darkness, tablets also have their attributes.
 And more specifically, the angel tablet and demon tablet are exactly the matching pieces.
 Whoever have both of them could unleash unimaginable amount of power, that's why they should always be kept separately, and making sure no angel should own the angel tablet, and no demon should own the demon tablet, to ensure the balance of the universe.

 > Dean has too much guilt thinking it's his fault that Cas becomes human, so he can't forgive himself, more fury, can't allow himself to be with Cas, distancing himself more, but also because they have kissed, he knows how good it feels to kiss Cas, it truly messes him up, even more than when Metatron cursed him, now it's himself that doesn't allow him to be with Cas.
 So he continues pining, so does Cas.
 >
 > Cas tries to prove himself to Dean, Cas tries to prove he's still useful, thought being human is why Dean doesn't have interest in him anymore, but that's not true, and Dean knows the miscommunication, painful conflicted

+Loophole patch: Why Metatron has some delay in casting the seal-Heaven-cast-angel spell, after getting Cas's grace, In the show it's immediately, why it's not immediately here? ~~Is there some other condition he needs to fulfill before casting the spell?
+Maybe he's waiting for a full moon (would take another 15 days)?
+Does he forget about the spell and fails the first few experiments?
+He forgets about the portion?
+Maybe Metatron is debating if he needs the angel tablet power to boost the spell strength, and maybe he really wants to seal Heaven with tablet inside Heaven, close to him.~~ He needs the angel tablet to boost his power and the spell's power to cast the spell as full-scale as he hopes

+Donatello's knowledge about tablet comes from Kevin's auto email and attached decoding notes (add Kevin's video call to the plot somewhere, early or this chapter)

 **VISUAL:** Some big explosion magical light comes from two crushing tablets, Dean throws himself toward Cas, both are in the slow motion of falling to the ground.
 While the light shows that grace is going back into Cas, Cas is has his wings spreading slowly, intuitively trying to protect Dean in the process.

+**Words after the chapter:**

+Just like last chapter, the locations in this chapter also feels so unsettlingly, startlingly destined.
+Donatello's canon location, Lewis, Oklahoma really is right in the middle on their way from Houston to Lebanon, and fifteen minutes away from the town named Winchester.
+And considering Oklahoma's short form is "OK", it's a pure coincident and just perfect to think they'll see a sign on their way north that reads "Winchester, OK, xxx miles."
+I bet a hundred that Dean would crack a joke about it and feels it's fate just like I'm feeling when I first found this on the map.
+Everything just all fits so well and so destined together that it's making me doubt the reality a little bit.
+Just a little bit.

 ###### [TBC]